instance-id/AboveAverageInspector/README.md

 }
 ```

-This will product the following result:
+This will produce the following result:
 The ExampleComponent object (Left) will use AAI, the Example2Component will use Odin Inspector (Right)

 ![](https://i.imgur.com/or9F7dA.png)